odmustafa/mini_checkin_app/README.md

 - (MISSION CRITICAL) Get Member Check-in process functioning
 - (Not as critical, but still important) DJ/Artist list and check-in
 - (Not as critical, but still important) DJ/Artist guestlist check-in
 - (Not as critical, but still important) Incident Report Module (for staff to create Incident Reports - hopefully implimented before incident occures which requires reporting (i.e. Breach of the Peace Report (Tx Tabc Enf 5122))
+- Not cry (...I am but a simple man .__.;; )
 - (Future components) Staff Task List (for internal use)
 - (Future components) Staff Schedule Management (for internal use()
 - (Future components) Implimentation of Guest Pass feature (this will enable new Membership Perk for month/year membership renewals)